 Rebecca O’Brien is a Registered Nurse with 27 years of clinical experience in various settings to include: Medical Surgical, House Supervisor, Infection Prevention, Quality Director, Performance Improvement and Risk Management, focusing on Critical Access Hospitals.
 Rebecca works at the Healthcare Association of Hawaii in the role of Improvement Advisor with the Premier Hospital Innovation and Improvement Network (HIIN) of the national Partnership for Patients initiative, where she has served since 2016.
 Rebecca is the subject matter expert (SME) in catheter associated urinary tract infections (CAUTI) at Premier.
 She has nine years of Quality Improvement expertise and is recognized as a Certification Professional of Healthcare Quality.

-Valid for the live and recorded webinar: This continuing nursing education activity is pending approval by Oregon Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+Valid for the live and recorded webinar: This continuing nursing education activity was approved by Oregon Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation for one (1.0) contact hour.
+Approval valid through 03/19/2022.
+OCEAN ID #2020-08.

 There is no conflict of interest for any planner or presenter with this learning activity.
 State licensure boards have final authority on the acceptance of individual courses.